felix-zaslavskiy/large-language-model-chats/README.md

 * Execute print loop but where ChatGPT is given a goal to accomplish.
 Maybe even simple goal like do calculations correctly.
 * ChatGPT talks to BING, BING talk to BARD?
 * ChatGPT Given a news article identify logical falacies or factual errors by the writer.

+TODO:
+Create script so that outputs from AI an be more easily formatted into MD files.